List of Available Audits for Google Ads

 Ads

-• Ads With Duplicate Descriptions: This will check to make sure that no more than X% ads have the same description.
+• Ads With Duplicate Descriptions: This will check to make sure that no more than X% of ads have the same description.

-• Ads With Duplicate Headline 1: This will check to make sure that no more than X% ads have the same headline 1.
+• Ads With Duplicate Headline 1: This will check to make sure that no more than X% of ads have the same headline 1.

 • Ads With Duplicate Headline 2: As with Duplicate Headline 1, this audit will check to see if there are any two or more ads with the same headline 2